twggn/converge/README.md

-# Converge NCR
+# Geek Night Gurgaon

-Converge aims to provide an interactive platform for Business Analysts, Project Managers and Product Managers to connect, share experiences and learn.
+an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development

 # Development